RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Introduction

 Often, simplified models and ground reference points are limited to flat terrain and their descriptive accuracy deteriorates when applied to environments with complex geometry.
-For such \textit{multi-contact} conditions, the centroidal dynamics model \cite{Orin2013} is widely used.
-It represents the system in a compact manner such that it focuses on the inputs (contact wrenches) and the outputs (center of mass linear and angular acceleration) in the task space of the robot discarding the intermediate joint-space physical quantities.
-In this case, the reference point for evaluating stability is a 6-dimensional wrench and, therefore, for evaluation of stability, templates that illustrate suitable 6D admissible regions need to be defined~\cite{Dai2016,Orsolino2018}.
+For such \textit{multi-contact} conditions, the centroidal dynamics model~\cite{Orin2013} is widely used.
+It represents the system in a compact manner such that it focuses on the inputs (contact wrenches) and the outputs (center of mass accelerations) in the task space of the robot discarding the intermediate joint-space physical quantities.
+In this case, the reference point for evaluating stability can be described by a 6-dimensional wrench.
+Therefore, for evaluation of stability, templates that illustrate suitable 6D admissible regions need to be defined~\cite{Dai2016}.
 Despite their low dimensionality, such simplified models are still typically too numerically inefficient to be employed in the robot's real-time control loop.
+An alternative approach is to evaluate the stability of the robot directly using the contact forces~\cite{carpentier2018multicontact}.
+This method, however, necessitates introduction of the contact force variables in the locomotion problem thereby adding to computational delays which result in reduced reactive control.

+Recent research on model-predictive control (MPC) based strategies have demonstrated perceptive locomotion over uneven terrain~\cite{jenelten2020perceptive, kim2020vision}.
+These controllers, however, often employ system model approximations, due to which, the potential of the physical robot is not fully exploited.

+Moreover, these methods require exhaustive tuning of planning and control parameters, requiring considerable development time.